kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 Cluster autoscaler must run on v1.3.0 or greater.

 ## Permissions
-The worker running the cluster autoscaler will need access to certain resources and actions.
-We always recommend you to attach IAM policy to nodegroup and avoid using AWS credentials directly unless you have special requirements.
+The pod running the cluster autoscaler will need access to certain resources and actions.
+We always recommend you to attach the IAM policy to the cluster austoscaler pod using [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) and avoid attaching it to the NodeGroup or using AWS credentials directly unless you have special requirements.

-### Attach IAM policy to NodeGroup
+### Attach IAM policy to Service Account
 A minimum IAM policy would look like:
 ```json
 {